guvarallo/selfolio/README.md

 ```
 import profilePicture from '../assets/profile.png';
 ```
-Simply add your own picture in the **src/assets** and remove the default one.
+Simply add your own picture in the **src/assets** folder and remove the default one.
 IMPORTANT: Name your picture as **profile.png** like the example above.

 ### Projects Pictures